How to Sell your Salt Spring Home

 What most agents do is a Comparative Market Analysis of your house.

-No products are sold because of features of the product.
+No products are sold because of the features of the product.
 Features are useless…… buyers buy because of the benefits of the features.
 Buyers want benefits from the house they buy, such as a large deck designed for entertaining.
 If entertaining is what they want to do, the feature of the large deck will appeal to them.
 If they do not entertain the large deck may be an unwanted burden that will require painting and cleaning.
 It comes down to BENEFITS, BENEFITS, and BENEFITS for the buyers.
 Does your house offer appealing benefits to buyers or does it look like a money pit?
 Very few people want a house that needs work.

 Another type of pricing tool is replacement cost analysis.
 How much would it cost to replace the house with a similar lot?
 In this market, there is not a good selection of building lots and construction costs are way up.
 Some buyers will look at the possibility of building new and getting the Benefits they want.